-GREAT OCEAN ROAD UPDATE - ROAD OPENED
+GREAT OCEAN ROAD UPDATE - ROAD OPEN

 Some speed and traffic management is in place at a number of key locations.